hannaalemu/Project-Fridge-Cleaner/README.md

-Read me
-Great Fellows - What can I make?
 	*A project to tell you what to make for dinner based off of what you have in your own fridge!

 Created by Eric Huang, Benjamin Clard, Hanna Alemu, & Elle Young
 ================================================================
-**Update for Monday 06.24.19:

-Ben overviewed full project in team powwow:

 on page load FRIDGE will render the ingredients in grid list on click: highlight ingredients selected
 	-increase counter on single recipe